Your Attic Experts.

 Rust can appear in your attic when there is moisture present.
 Nails, fasteners, and other metal objects in your attic can rust away until they’re weak and liable to break and cause damage.

-Mold is something every homeowner should seek to avoid - it can be difficult to get rid of once it spreads and takes hold, and unfortunately, an poorly ventilated attic with a humid atmosphere is the perfect location for mold and mildew to grow.
-Mold needs an organic material to grow on, and the attic is full of ideal food, even if you don’t store furniture or papers in it - wooden studs, beams, paper, and rafters are also places where mold damages.
-Mold does more than just harm your home’s structure, it can also seriously compromise your health, causing respiratory problems, allergies, and in severe cases, visits to the local ER.
+Mould is something every homeowner should seek to avoid - it can be difficult to get rid of once it spreads and takes hold, and unfortunately, an poorly ventilated attic with a humid atmosphere is the perfect location for mould and mildew to grow.
+Mould needs an organic material to grow on, and the attic is full of ideal food, even if you don’t store furniture or papers in it - wooden studs, beams, paper, and rafters are also places where mould damages.
+Mould does more than just harm your home’s structure, it can also seriously compromise your health, causing respiratory problems, allergies, and in severe cases, visits to the local ER.

 Ice dams are thick ridges of ice that can form along a roof’s edge, especially where debris catches in the eaves.
 This dam prevents snow from melting off the roof and can result in a great deal of moisture backing up onto your roof.
 Ice often builds up on a roof when inadequate ventilation and insulation cause an overly warm attic - heat melts the snow on your roof which refreezes in the gutters.
 Ice dams can cause extensive roof damage to more than just your shingles, and a roofer should be contacted if you notice them forming.